bakerjw/GMMs/readme.md

 Figures created by the testing scripts are in the folder 'figures'.

+Example comparisons to output values from Global Earthquake Model (OpenQuake) output values along with a flexible comparison function are in the folder 'comparison testing'.

 Further documentation can be found in the following report:

 Mongold and Baker (2021).
-A software repository of Ground Motion Models.”
+"A software repository of Ground Motion Models.”
 Blume Earthquake Engineering Center Technical Report 207. https://purl.stanford.edu/qy113my5899

 The following Ground Motion Models are currently provided: